Jimmy Buffett songs and pop culture suggest that when you visit the Florida Keys, you should drink a margarita.

 The original owner of the place was movie star Kelly McGillis, who opened Kelly’s Caribbean Bar Grill and Brewery.
 The restaurant has changed hands and been renamed First Flight, but it continues brewing and serving three beers in its classy bar and outdoor beer garden.

-This was the first craft brewery in the Florida Keys and ranks as the southernmost micro-brewery in America.
+This was the first of the the Florida Keys breweries and ranks as the southernmost micro-brewery in America.
 But beer lovers do gripe about the limited choice of beers – it’s pretty rare for a brewery to have only three choices.
 The Havana Red Amber Ale gets a slightly higher rating than the others, though they all end up in the mid-range on beer-rating sites.

 The food gets good reviews, but what we loved about the place was its budget-friendly happy hour.
 From 4 to 6 p.m. every day, house beers are $3.50 a pint, wine is $5 a glass and there is a menu of $5 appetizers.
 We each ordered a couple appetizers and ended up calling it dinner.
 We recommend the Beef Brisket Mac and Cheese and the trio of hummus dips.